louisameline/observe_evented/README.md

 Event types
 -------------------------

-The events sent by Observe_evented can be of the following type :
+The events sent by Observe_evented can be of the following types :
 `add`, `update`, `remove`, `reconfigure`, `setPrototype`

 Options